Msalter91/sei-project-one/readme.md

 If stormtrooped mode is turned on the way the shoot function slightly changes - offsetting the lasers initial positions from up to ±4 places from where it would usually be

 ![Alt text](/assets/readme_images/stormtroopermodecode.png?raw=true "Optional Title")

+One small unintneded consequnce of this is that bullets have the ability to fire from the opposite side of the screen when the player is close to the grid edges - this is something I would like to fx in the next version.

+## The Level System

+One of the key foundations of space-invaders is moving through the levels and the Aliens getting faster every time.
+So I decided that a level function would make the game much more enjoyable for the players.

+I thought about hard coding the levels in, with a finite number and running a level check at the start of each game.
+After planning this out a bit, I realised that it was a lot of code and a pretty inefficient way of doing it.

+Plan B was to change the speed of each enemy object movement to a changeable variable.
+Every level up a function is run which changes their movement functions frequences using the level as a value.

+`function determineSpeed () {
+  baseSpeed -= (level * 10)
+  alienBombSpeed -= (level * 50)
+  mothershipSpeed -= (level * 700)
+}`

+To successfully pass a level - the game checks the length of alien position array, once it reaches 0, all timer intervals are stopped and and a box appears telling them the level they have passed and giving them the options to continue.
+Once continue is selected - the board is cleared, the level increased and the speeds reassigned based on the new level.

+## Losing

+THe player starts with 3 lives and loses a life everytime they are hit by an alien bomb.
+If the life counter reaches 0 - the game is over.
+Similarly, if any cell has a class of alien and bottom barrier, it means that the aliens have reached the bottom row and the player instantly loses no matter how many lives they have.

+Check loss is a funciton which runs repeatedly in the background and constantly checks for both of these conditions.

+Once a player has lost - the game is stopped and the player shown a game over box which displays their final score and give them options to play again or give up.
+Both actually reset the game to level 1 and reset all value to start the game again, but it's nice to give the illusion of choice.